Gabelbombe/paper-cosfromscratch/README.md

  - Test it with `nomad --version`

-**Packer:** Is needed to bake (create) the AWS AMI that contains the nomad binary, which is then actually used as image for the AWS EC2 instances that form the COS.
+**Packer:** Is needed to bake (create) the AWS AMI that contains the nomad binary, which is then actually used as image for the AWS EC2 instances that form the Container Orchestration System.
 Here version **1.3.3** was used.

  - Download the binary from [Packer Downloads](https://www.packer.io/downloads.html)
  - Unzip and install it.